galojix/roster-wizard/README.md

 # Roster
-A rostering system that can handle shifts.
+A rostering system that can handle staff requests and shift rules.
+It uses Google's OR-Tools CP-SAT Solver.